-When you’re expecting a child, one of the most difficult decisions you’ll have to make is what to name your son.
+When you’re expecting a baby boy, one of the most difficult decisions you’ll have to make is what to name your son.
 The name you choose for your son will have a significant impact on his life, therefore it is something you should carefully consider.

 Your son’s given name might have an impact on how he perceives himself as well as how others perceive him.
 You’ve chosen the boys name Diego as the first name, but what about the middle name?

-Don’t panic, we’ve scoured the internet, done all the hard work for you and come up with these lits of the best names for Diego.
+Don’t panic, we’ve scoured the internet, done all the hard work for you, and come up with these list of the best names for Diego.

 What Does The Name Diego Mean?

-Diego is a Spanish name that means “supplanter.”
+Diego is a Spanish form of the name James that means “supplanter.”
 It is thought to be originated from the name Santiago, and Diego was Latinized as Didacus in medieval times.
 Didacus is thought to be derived from the Greek word didache, which means “instruction.”

 People believe that the name of their children can have an impact on their future success in life.
 It can also have a bearing on a child, what their name means.